Maersk Air: Stabilization with jetliners

+The challenges of the 80s

-Maersk Air experienced falling profits at during the late 1970s.
+Maersk Air experienced declining profits at during the late 1970s.
 The revenue of DKK 535 million in 1979 fell to DKK 454 million in 1981, hitting a record loss of DKK 29 million in 1981.
-The company started hitting problems with liquidity and in 1981 was not able to pay its employees wages.
-Bjarne Hansen was hired as CEO that year.
-The number of bases for charter aircraft was reduced, cutting personnel costs.
-The two Beechcrafts were sold, as were nine other of the airline's twenty-four aircraft.
+The company started having problems with liquidity and in 1981 was not able to pay wages to its employees.
+In that same year Bjarne Hansen was hired as CEO.
+The number of bases for charter operations was reduced, cutting personnel costs.
+The two Beechcrafts were sold, as were nine other of the airline's twenty-four light aircraft.
 A key part of this plan was not allowing the aircraft to remain idle during the day, thus maximizing revenue.
 The number of employees were reduced from 720 to 480.
 By 1985 the revenue had risen to DKK 898 million in 1985, allowing the airline to make a profit of DKK 112 million in 1985.